 Professor Riitta Nelimarkka is a distinctive and versatile artist whose repertoire includes graphic art, animated films, paintings, art and poetry books, textile art, and extensive exhibition entities.
 She has doctor´s degree in the arts (DA at UIAH, Helsinki) and has studied painting in Paris, photography, film and art education at the Konstfacken, Academy of Art in Stockholm and piano playing at the Sibelius Academy in Helsinki.

-Her art is characterized by brilliant colors and innovative irony.
-In recent years, her production has centered on comprehensive collections of drawings, photographs, velvet pictures and woolen reliefs.
+Her art is characterized by brilliant colors, friendly sarcasm and innovative irony.
+In recent years, her production has centered on comprehensive collections of drawings, photographs, velvet pictures, videos and woolen reliefs.
 She has also been commissioned a great number of works, including the large-scale "Con Calore" woolen carpets for the official residence of the President of Finland.

 Her artworks, illustrations and animated films have been presented at various international festivals and biennals.
-She has been awarded numerous prizes and honorary mentions for her works.
+She has been awarded numerous prizes and honorary mentions for her work and been invited to have extensive private exhibitions in numerous cities all around the world.

 HAPPINESS ALLOWED MyMicroGallery Virtual MILAN (Stefania Carrozzini)